ESCoP is offering numerous funding opportunities for the most dynamic members of the Society.

 ESCoP Conference Attendance Funding

 The ESCoP Travel Funding is a grant aimed at supporting graduate students to attend the conferences organized by the Society.
-The society aims to award up to 10 grants each year to support active participation of graduate students in ESCoP Conferences.
-Travel funding grants (up to 500 EUR each) will be awarded biannualy (to cover conference fee and other expences).
+In 2017, the society aims to award up to 5 grants to support active participation of graduate students in ESCoP Conferences.
+Travel funding grants (up to 500 EUR each) will be awarded to cover conference fee and other expenses.
 Preference will be given to ESCoP Associate members.

 The application should be sent in .pdf format to the ESCoP Secretary, Michal Wierzchon (email@example.com).
 The document should contain the following: